 With either of these small lures you'll need an appropriately sized trolling weight - or a paravane - on the line, or they'll just skip playfully around on the surface, attracting nothing but the occasional quizzical eye of a seagull.

-Have a look at the Dexter Wedge, or the Dexter Flasher as it's called here.
-This chrome-plated lure, which comes is several sizes, casts like a bullet, trolls deep, and works equally well as a jig.
+Try one of the Acme Kastmaster Spoons, shown here.
+This stainless-steel lure comes is several sizes, casts like a bullet, trolls sub-surface, and works equally well as a jig.

-If I were confined to having just one lure in my tackle box, it would be this one.
+If I were confined to having just one lure in my tackle box, it would be this one - as long as I could have a bucktail jig to keep it company.

 For a sailing boat, ghosting along in light airs at 2 knots or so these are ideal lures to rig on your trolling line.

-The one I use is the 6" Drone Spoon, which like the Clarkespoon, has the hook rigidly bolted on.
+I use one of the 51/2" Huntington Drone Spoons, which like the Clarkespoon, has the hook rigidly bolted on.

 Like all spoons it has a tendency to put twists in the line, so the use of good quality ball-bearing swivels is essential.